 When selecting your tiles it’s important to get the right amount to cover your walls.
 You figure out how many you’ll need by measuring the area that needs covering in square metres.
 Do this by measuring the length and width of the wall.
 Then multiply these numbers together.
 Take the area and then divide it by the size of the tiles that you’ve chosen.
 This final figure will give you an idea of the number of tiles you’ll need to buy.

 When measuring for tiles, always round up to a whole number if your calculations arrive at a decimal point.
 And, remember to add approximately 15% to allow for cuts and wastage.

 Many tiles are sold in boxes which are labelled with detailed sizing information.

 Types of tiles

 There are a huge variety of tiles available on the market and which type is right for you is generally down to personal preference.
+With patterned, classic grey or white as well as coloured or black tiles.
 However, certain types of tiles can be better for certain applications or environments.

 Let us explain.
 We’ve set out the different types of tiles and their typical applications (and limitations) in the table below:

 |Bathrooms (when glazed)

 |Bathrooms (when featuring a waterproof layer)